The round-up: tantalise your tastebuds at Brisbane’s best Thai restaurants

 Kinn+Derm, Chermside: The Kinn Group have a stack of venues around town worth a visit (Pochana in The City, Kinn Thai in Mount Gravatt), but Kinn+Derm encapsulates the group’s vision of Thai hospitality.
 The colourful interiors are complemented by a spectrum of dishes including DIY duck san choy bau, grilled pork ribs, crispy whole barramundi, tom kha kai soup and nam-tok wagyu beef.

 Siam Samrarn, West End: This favourite has been cooking since 2008, with lavish hand-carved furnishings, a waterfall feature and Thai gazebo aesthetic setting a sophisticated scene.
-The food is just as good, with Moreton Bay bug curries, roasted duck red curry, chicken and pumpkin panang and steamed squid with chilli and lemon just some must-try specialties.
+The food is just as good – Moreton Bay bug curries, roasted duck red curry, chicken-and-pumpkin panang and steamed squid with chilli and lemon are just some must-try specialties.

 My Thai Restaurant, Auchenflower: Since 1993, My Thai Restaurant’s owner Busara has been feeding locals a heralded selection of exuberant dishes, combining all of Thai cuisine’s signature flavours.
 Must-try items include the fluffy fish cakes, the rich gaeng kari (yellow curry), garlic chicken, lamb with sweet basil and the warm lemongrass salad with tiger prawns.